 - 5.2.1 Appointment or Election of Department Chairs and Section Chiefs - a.
 Qualifications for Department Chairs and Section Chiefs: All Chairs and Chiefs must be members of the Active Medical Staff, have relevant clinical privileges and be certified by an appropriate specialty board or have affirmatively established comparable competence through the credentialing process.
 In addition, Department Chairs and Section Chiefs shall indicate a willingness and ability to serve, have no pending adverse recommendations concerning medical staff appointment or clinical privileges, and be in compliance with the professional conduct policies of the hospital.
 Department Chairs may not simultaneously hold a leadership position (any position in which the Member serves on the MEC or the Board) on another hospital's medical staff or in a facility that is unaffiliated with Trinity Health Mid-Atlantic.
 Noncompliance with these requirements will result in the Department Chair or Section Chief being automatically removed from office. - b.
-Appointment of Department Chairs: Department Chairs are appointed by the Board of Directors - 5.2.2 Removal of Department Chairs - a.
-Appointed Department Chairs shall be removed by the authority that approved the selection.
+Appointment of Department Chairs: Departments with exclusive contracts will have their Department Chairs appointed by the method noted in the contract.
+For non-contracted Departments, the Department Chair will be appointed by the President of the Medical Staff after consultation with the CMO and five (5) representatives from the Department.